centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/base-generic.md

 <TabItem value="generic-dummy-host" label="generic-dummy-host">

 1. Log into Centreon and add a new host through **Configuration > Hosts**.
-2. Apply the **generic-passive-host** template to the host.
+2. Apply the **generic-dummy-host** template to the host.
 A list of macros appears.
 Macros allow you to define how the connector will connect to the resource, and to customize the connector's behavior.

 | Macro               | Description                      |
 |:------------------|:---------------------------------|